The combined forces of ‘inner migration’ and ‘eternal emigration’ are a key motive of both my life and the initial blog that this website grew out of.

-In philosophical terms, the duality of ‘inner migration’ and ‘eternal emigration’ is related to Arendt’s dichotomy of vita activa and vita contemplativa – two sides of intellectual and public life.
-In conceptual, it seeks to query the constant interplay between engagement and withdrawal, or proximity and distance, that I think remains at the foundations of what knowledge, at least in the way I conceive of it, as well as many other things, are about.
+In philosophical terms, the duality of ‘inner migration’ and ‘eternal emigration’ – reflection and detachent – is related to Arendt’s dichotomy of vita activa and vita contemplativa as the two sides of intellectual and public life.
+It is also central to what Constantinou highlighted as the other meaning of [Greek] theoria, in addition to the practice of detached observation or contemplation that Arendt recognizes: travel, or quest, in order to ‘consult an oracle’ – that is, inquire into the nature of reality.
+In conceptual terms, this constant interplay between engagement and withdrawal, or proximity and distance, remains at the foundations of what knowledge, at least in the way I conceive of it, as well as many other things, are about.